hidny/CuboidSimplePhaseNetSearch/README.md

 ### Rotationally symmetric solutions only

 After noticing that 2 of the 15 nets that fold into 3 cuboids are rotationally symmetric, I figured that this might be a good avenue of attack.
-I read about this strategy in section 3.5.1 of "Introduction to Computational Origani" by Ryuhei Uehara, but I forgot about it until now.
+I read about this strategy in section 3.5.1 of "Introduction to Computational Origami" by Ryuhei Uehara, but I forgot about it until now.

 ### Reset but for 1x2xN